 Before sophisticated simulators existed, air defences — fighters, anti-aircraft guns, searchlights, observer posts, radar — needed live practice to be effective.
 This called for aerial targets to calibrate equipment on, to search for, to track and to shoot at.
 In September 1943, the Luftwaffe organised a Fliegerzieldivision (Air Target Division) of three Geschwader commanded by the former Stuka pilot and Ritterkreuzträger, Oberst Oskar Dinort.
 The divisional HQ was in Wenigenlupnitz (a village about 11 km ENE of Eisenach) and so it may have made use of Eisenach-Kindel airfield, 1 km further east.
 In February 1944, command of Fliegerzielgeschwader 2 was taken over by Oberst Frhr.
 Hermann-Josef von dem Bongart who, until the previous October, had been Kommandeur of III./KG 55.

-Aerial “policing” (i.e. bombardment) of rebellious colonial populations had developed in the 1920s, the RAF being notable exponents.
+Aerial “policing” (i.e. bombardment) of rebellious colonial populations had developed in the 1920s, with the RAF as notable exponents.
 In the occupied USSR and Yugoslavia, the Luftwaffe had established formations to fight guerillas, the Behelfs- and Stör- Kampfstaffeln.
-This example was not followed France, although sabotage and insurgency became an increasing problem after the German occupation of the Vichy zone in November 1942 and the imposition of compulsory labour service in February 1943.
+This example was not followed in France, although sabotage and insurgency became an increasing problem after the German occupation of the Vichy zone in November 1942 and the imposition of compulsory labour service in February 1943.
 The opportunity was not taken in autumn 1943 to create a Nachtschlachtgeschwader in France when Luftflotte 2 in Italy was given one, presumably because no one yet saw a need.
 When an anti-partisan unit was finally established, the Luftwaffe turned to Fliegerzielgeschwader 2: Geschwader Bongart is said to have been formed in April 1944 out of its Stab, III. and IV.
 Gruppen but the new name was used in combination with the old Gruppe and Staffel numbers throughout the summer.
 An early indication of the Geschwader’s activity in France came on 27 January 1944 when a Naval Liaison Officer signalled that an He 46 would be taking off from Nantes on a target flight off Saint Nazaire and an He 111 would carry out a similar task over the port that afternoon.
 Oberfeldwebel Wilhelm Paul of 10./Fl.ZG 2was injured when his He 46 E (W.Nr.
 847) was caught by gusts when landing at Perpignan on 7 February.

 The then Maj.
 Freiherr von dem Bongart came to British attention in mid-July 1940 thanks to three deciphered messages describing him as Liaison Officer of the “G.L.Z.”
 (General Luftzeugmeister = Head of Air Equipment).
 He was in Villacoublay SW of Paris to organise the introduction of bomber crewmen to the Lotfe 7C tachometric bomb sight, with a view to establishing a cadre of instructors at unit level.
 The first Gruppen taking part were II./KG 4, and I. and II./KG 55.
 On 18 July Bongart sent a request to the Air Ministry in Berlin to send by courier two of the sights “for instructional purposes”.
 I have no idea exactly when Luftwaffe aircraft were first used against the French Resistance, only that the means, motive and opportunity had been present from the moment that Maquisards first gave trouble in a rural area under German occupation.
 Once ground troops were sent against Résistants in rugged countryside, air support would have become valuable whether for reconnaissance or in an offensive role.
 The turning point seems to have been in early 1944 when the Wehrmacht (as opposed to the Vichy forces and the various German “security” services) began a succession of what it termed “cleansing” expeditions against regional Maquis groups.